Degree & Year in the Program

-I am a current PhD student in Sociology at the University of Nebraska-Lincoln (Go Big Red!).
-I graduated with an Associate Degree in Science from Southeast Community College-Lincoln in 2012, as well as a B.A. in Psychology (2015) and a M.A. in Sociology (2017) from UNL.
+I am a current PhD student in sociology at the University of Nebraska-Lincoln (Go Big Red!).
+I graduated with an associate degree in Science from Southeast Community College-Lincoln in 2012, as well as a B.A. in psychology (2015) and a M.A. in Sociology (2017) from Nebraska.
 I spent 10 years working in the healthcare field before returning to college, where I first learned about the health disparities facing many Americans.
 Through my research I hope to work with others to understand and reduce inequity in healthcare, improve the quality of care provided to patients by their healthcare professionals, and empower patients, their families, and caregivers to advocate for their health.
 My aim is to be an interdisciplinary scholar, and I have taken graduate coursework in gerontology and health communication in addition to my graduate work in sociology.

 One particular focus of my previous work is understanding how societal actors attribute responsibility in health conditions that have policy relevance.
 As an example, my work on diabetes made evident the less stringent approach to treatment standards and quality of care for those who society blame for developing type 2 diabetes when compared to those presumed to have no control over the development of type 1 diabetes.
 I am currently working on a project with faculty at UNMC exploring racial disparities in diabetes outcomes.